 To pay by check:

 Make your check payable to Middlebury College.
-Please put your ID number on your check.
+Please put your ID number in the memo section.

 118 South Main Street